Sliding patio door handles Surface mount style

 Sometimes aluminum patio doors have narrow vertical stiles and there is not room so check the dimensions as best you can.
 Happy to help if you contact me

-The picture above shows a typical surface mount patio door handle with a hook style lock built into the inside handle.
+The picture above shows a typical Prime-Line surface mount patio door handle with a double hook style lock built into the inside handle that I get from my Canadian supplier.
 This lock has a grab handle on the outside as well.

 (The diagram shows 6.575" but apparently no one told the guy who made the drawing that in the field you cant drill dimensions to 3 decimal places with a regular tape measure and a hand drill !)

-The following locks are made with a 4-15/16" spacing between the bolts.
+The following locks have what I call tab & hook style locks and are made with a 4-15/16" spacing between the bolts.
+These things are commonly used on old patio doors both aluminum and wood.

-This is useful because many many old handles use that spacing.
+Most of these handles with the tab and hook are straight and some have completely flat outside pulls.
 If for example you have an old steel mortise lock that is broken and impossible to find, you could install one of these surface mount handles.

 There are also Bronze (C-1185) and White (C-1203) versions of the above lock but I could not find any listings on Amazon.
 Sometimes I have stock.
 Please contact me in case I have one.

-It also helps if your curtains or blinds are close to the door on the inside and you do not want to snag them.
+It also helps if your curtains or blinds are close to the door on the inside and you do not want to handle to snag them.

 The C1106 has a latch that projects out the side and takes up less space than the hook styles.
 You need to mount a matching hook plate or keeper on the door jamb so the lock has something to grab onto.